zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

 Default Services
 ================

 The default and recommended way to write Zend Framework applications uses a set of services defined in the ``Zend\Mvc\Service`` namespace.
 This chapter details what each of those services are, the classes they represent, and the configuration options available.

+Many of the services are provided by other components, and the factories and abstract factories themselves are defined in the individual components.
+We will cover those factories in this chapter, however, as usage is generally the same between each.

 .. _zend.mvc.services.intro:

 Theory of Operation
 -------------------

 To allow easy configuration of all the different parts of the `MVC` system, a somewhat complex set of services and their factories has been created.
 We'll try to give a simplified explanation of the process.

 When a ``Zend\Mvc\Application`` is created, a ``Zend\ServiceManager\ServiceManager`` object is created and configured via ``Zend\Mvc\Service\ServiceManagerConfig``.
 The ``ServiceManagerConfig`` gets the configuration from ``application.config.php`` (or some other `application` configuration you passed to the ``Application`` when creating it).
-From all the service and factories provided in the ``Zend\Mvc\Service`` namespace, ``ServiceManagerConfig`` is responsible of configuring only three: ``SharedEventManager``, ``EventManager``, and ``ModuleManager``.
+From all the service and factories provided in the ``Zend\Mvc\Service`` namespace, ``ServiceManagerConfig`` is responsible of configuring only
+three: ``SharedEventManager``, ``EventManager``, and ``ModuleManager``.

 After this, the ``Application`` calls for the ``ModuleManager``.
 At this point, the ``ModuleManager`` further configures the ``ServiceManager`` with services and factories provided in ``Zend\Mvc\Service\ServiceLocator``.
-This approach allows to keep the main application configuration as simple as possible, and to give the developer the power to configure different parts of the `MVC` system from within the modules, overriding any default configuration in these `MVC` services.
+This approach allows us to keep the main application configuration concise, and to give the developer the power to configure different parts of the `MVC` system from within the modules, overriding any default configuration in these `MVC` services.

 .. _zend.mvc.services.service-manager-configuration:

 ServiceManager
 --------------

-This is the one service class referenced directly in the application bootstrapping.
-It provides the following:
+As a quick review, the following service types may be configured:

+- **Invokable services**, which map a service name to a class that has no constructor or a constructor that accepts no arguments.

+- **Factories**, which map a service name to a factory which will create and return an object.
+A factory receives the service manager as an argument, and may be any PHP callable, or a class or object that implements ``Zend\ServiceManager\FactoryInterface``.

+- **Abstract factories**, which are factories that can create any number of named services that share the same instantiation pattern; examples include database adapters, cache adapters, loggers, etc. The factory receives the service manager as an argument, the resolved service name, and the requested service name; it **must** be a class or object implementing ``Zend\ServiceManager\AbstractFactoryInterface``.
+See the :ref:`section on abstract factories
+  <zend.mvc.services.abstract-factories>` for configuration information.

+- **Aliases**, which alias one service name to another.
+Aliases can also reference other aliases.

+- **Initializers**, which receive the newly created instance and the service manager, and which can be used to perform additional initialization tasks.
+The most common use case is to test the instance against specific "Aware" interfaces, and, if matching, inject them with the appropriate service.

+- **Plugin managers**, which are specialized service managers used to manage objects that are of a related type, such as view helpers, controller plugins, controllers, etc. Plugin managers accept configuration just like service managers, and as such can compose invokable services, factories, abstract factories, aliases, and initializers.
+They are also ``ServiceLocatorAware``, and will be injected with the application service manager instance, giving factories and abstract factories access to application-level services when needed.
+See the heading :ref:`Plugin managers
+  <zend.mvc.services.plugin-managers>` for a list of available plugin managers.

+The application service manager is referenced directly during bootstrapping, and has the following services configured out of the box.

 - **Invokable services**